TropNNC: Structured Neural Network Compression Using Tropical Geometry: Approximation based on Hausdorff distance

 \begin{definition}[Hausdorff distance] Let $S, \tilde{S}$ be two subsets of \(\mathbb{R}^d\).
 The Hausdorff distance $H(S, \tilde{S})$ of the two sets is defined as

-\end{definition} In the case of polytopes, the following lemma (proof in Appendix \ref{app:a2}) reassures us that the suprema in the above expression are attained, and in fact by points in the vertex sets \(V_P, V_{\tilde{P}}\) of the polytopes.
+\end{definition} In the case of polytopes \(P, \tilde{P}\), due to their convexity and compactness, the suprema in the above expression are attained, and in fact by points in the vertex sets \(V_P, V_{\tilde{P}}\) of the polytopes.